Clinton campaign studying alternative to U.S. ethanol mandate

 Corn and ethanol industry lobbyists said they have been talking with both the Clinton and Trump campaigns to argue in favor of the Renewable Fuel Standard.

-(Additional reporting by Joe White in Detroit and Chris Prentice in New York; Editing by Will Dunham and Leslie Adler)
+(Additional reporting by Joe White in Detroit and Chris Prentice in New York; Editing by Will Dunham)